-White Island eruption: Body recovery mission to begin at first light
+White Island eruption: Body recovery mission under way

 "I have to emphasise that the risk has not gone.
 The risk is present."

-Despite the protective clothing the team will wear tomorrow, it won't completely protect them if Whakaari bursts once again.
+Despite the protective clothing the team will wear tomorrow, it won't completely protect them if Whakaari bursts again.

 The nation's thoughts, prayers and love would be with those risking their safety, he said.